soniah/blog/content/posts/2008-01-31-gnu-screen-screenrc-tricks.md

 <tt>chdir $HOME/rails</tt>
 <tt>screen -t "rails"</tt>

-  * to change back to a particular screen, after creating a whole lot in .screenrc, and preset the &#8216;other' screen:
+  * to change back to a particular screen, after creating a whole lot in .screenrc, and preset the 'other' screen:

 <tt>select 3</tt> (for example)
 <tt>select 5</tt>